 Andrew was appointed as a Director of FARE on 24 May 2013 and appointed the Chair of FARE on 1 July 2013.
+Andrew resigned as Chair and from the Board on 1 October 2021.

-He practices as an equity lawyer with Hall & Wilcox in Melbourne, and is recognised as one of Australia's leading superannuation lawyers.
+Andrew practices as an equity lawyer with Hall & Wilcox in Melbourne, and is recognised as one of Australia's leading superannuation lawyers.
 He has recently retired as the Chair of Equip Super and Catholic Super, which have combined assets under management of \$30 billion.
 He is an Industry Director of the Australian Financial Complaints Authority.

-He has a long association with the philanthropic sector, and is Chair of the Sir Andrew Fairley Foundation and Deputy Chair of the Mornington Peninsula Foundation.
+Andrew has a long association with the philanthropic sector, and is Chair of the Sir Andrew Fairley Foundation and Deputy Chair of the Mornington Peninsula Foundation.
 He sits on a number of Family Boards as an Independent Director.
 He has been the Consul General for Finland in Victoria for over 20 years.